Roy L. Sturgeon

 What is Comparative Law?

-Comparative law as defined by Black's Law Dictionary (9th ed.) is "the scholarly study of the similarities & differences between the legal systems of different jurisdictions, such as between civil law & common law countries."
+Comparative law as defined by Black's Law Dictionary (10th ed.) is "[t]he scholarly study of the similarities & differences between the legal systems of different jurisdictions, such as between civil-law & common-law countries."
 Put another way, it is a method of analytical study that relies mainly on foreign & international law as sources (& inspiration).
 Its aims vary, depending on the researcher.

 For help in learning comparative law essentials, read: